 December 14, 2010: Twitter is subpoenaed over Wikileaks.

 Early 2011: Satoshi adds an age to his profile, stating that he is 35 years old.
-Jack Dorsey was born in 1976, making him 35 at the time.
+The birth date is later identified as April 5, 1975.
+April 5 (1994) is the day that Kurt Cobain died.

 March 28, 2011: Jack returns to twitter as Executive Chairman while stating that he’ll be remaining CEO of Square.